CodesterClub/Java-Algogen/README.md

 We will continue updating the format to make the algorithm look more human-made.
 If the board changes the style of algorithm, we'll change ours to fit theirs.

+## Note for owners
+Remember to mention your name while commenting in or participating in a GitHub discussion.
+This way others who own it will know who are commenting.